ThreeDotsLabs/watermill/docs/content/docs/middlewares.md

 ## Introduction

-Middleware wrap handlers with functionality that is important, but not relevant for the primary handler's logic.
+Middleware wraps handlers with functionality that is important, but not relevant for the primary handler's logic.
-Examples include retrying the handler after an error was returned, or recovering from panic in the handler and capturing the stacktrace.
+Examples include retrying the handler after an error was returned, or recovering from a panic in the handler and capturing the stacktrace.

-Middleware wrap the handler function like this:
+Middleware wraps the handler function like this:

 {{% load-snippet-partial file="src-link/message/router.go" first_line_contains="// HandlerMiddleware" last_line_contains="type HandlerMiddleware" %}}